The Rise and Fall of Hawthorne Plaza Mall in Hawthorne, CA

 Despite its initial popularity, the mall faced challenges from the very beginning.
 In 1979, two shootings marred its early years.

-The decline continued in the 1980s and 1990s due to the economic downturn in the area after cutbacks in aerospace jobs, white flight, and competition from other shopping centers.
+The decline continued in the 1980s and 1990s due to the economic downturn in the area, which resulted from cutbacks in aerospace jobs, white flight, and competition from other shopping centers.

 As a result, the mall’s number of occupied stores dropped from 130 in the late 1980s to 87 in 1994 and around 70 in 1998.